ekankr2/graphQL-practice/README.md

-# graphQL-practice
+# Next.js-workshop
-for practicing GraphQL
+for practicing NextJS